Aracthor/SLIM3D/README.md

 ### Linux

 A script `build.sh` is provided.
-On Linux plateform, just run it and it shall create you three folders:
+On Linux plateform, just run it and it shall create you two folders:

-    build/bin
     build/debug
     build/release